-Institutionally, S&T cooperation is coordinated by the Joint S&T Cooperation Committee (JSTC) and several EU-Russia thematic S&T working groups established under the Agreement on cooperation in science and technology (2000).
-All actions agreed by the working groups are set out in a roadmap for action, the latest version of which was approved in 2012.
+Institutionally, S&T cooperation is coordinated by the Joint S&T Cooperation Committee and several EU-Russia thematic S&T working groups established under the Agreement on cooperation in science and technology.

 One of the most established forms of EU-Russia S&T cooperation is the participation of Russian scientists in the EU's Framework Programmes for Research and Technological Development, where Russia has traditionally been one of the most active and successful international cooperation partner countries.
 EU researchers, for their part, actively participate in Russia's research and development (R&D) programmes, such as Federal Targeted Programmes on R&D and the Russian 'mega-grants' programme to attract leading scientists to Russian universities and research institutes.

 Since 2014, the EU's Framework Programme for Research and Innovation 'Horizon 2020' has been the main instrument of cooperation in the areas of research and innovation at the EU level.
 Horizon 2020 is the biggest EU's Research and Innovation programme ever, with a budget of nearly € 80 billion for seven years (2014 to 2020).
 It aims to foster innovation through collaboration, bringing together researchers, innovators and industry from the European Union and beyond.
 The programme is open to everyone from everywhere, including from Russia.